wilfredinni/python-cheatsheet/src/pages/contributing.md

 ## You Can

-- Propose changes to the cheatsheet.
+- Submit changes to the cheatsheet.
 - Improve existing topics and examples.
 - Add new topics or resources.
 - Ask for new topics by creating an [Issue](https://github.com/wilfredinni/python-cheatsheet/issues).
-- Read the issues, Fork the project and do a [Pull Request](https://github.com/wilfredinni/python-cheatsheet/pulls).
+- Read the issues, fork the project and do a [Pull Request](https://github.com/wilfredinni/python-cheatsheet/pulls).
 - Report any kind of error or typo by creating an [Issue](https://github.com/wilfredinni/python-cheatsheet/issues) or fix it with a [Pull Request](https://github.com/wilfredinni/python-cheatsheet/pulls).

 ## What you need to Know